NAME: BRIGGS, Nimi Dimkpa

 I did not just stop at treating the patients with fistula when I worked in Northern Nigeria.
 The people needed to be educated on how VVF came about and how it could be avoided.
 So, working under the supervision of Professor Kelsey A. Harrison, an internationally renowned Obstetrician and Gynaecologist, and Una lister, a Briton who served Nigeria meritoriously, we instituted educational programmes to discourage girls from early commencement of childbearing.
 And so began the precursor of today’s Safe Motherhood and other Campaigns, which are being promoted by the World Health Organization and its specialized agencies like UNICEF and other non-governmental organizations – all designed to improve maternal and child health, especially in developing countries.
 In appreciation of this and other services to the people of Northern Nigeria while serving as a staff of the Ahmadu Bello University Zaria, the Authorities of the University commended me very highly when they wrote in support of my transfer of service to the University of Port Harcourt in 1979.

-REACTIVATION OF HEALTH SERVICES AT KEGBARA DERE
+- REACTIVATION OF HEALTH SERVICES AT KEGBARA DERE

 As part of my research activities, I established a rural research station at the Health Centre in Kegbara Dere in Ogoni land of Rivers State.
 This was at a time when the Ogoni people had suffered tremendous losses in men and materials as a result of the immense political upheavals of the early 1990s.
 The Health Centre, which served as the focal point for Health Care Delivery in that part of the country, was desolate and abandoned.
 I raised a team from the University which offered a-round-the clock health care, free of charge.
-I got the Liverpool School of Tropical Medicine, Liverpool, England, to collaborate with me and to extend support to the Centre.
-Five persons have obtained their PhDs working in that Centre of which two were staff of the University of Liverpool.
+Through the effort of Professor Kelsey Harrison, the Liverpool School of Tropical Medicine, Liverpool, England, collaborated with me and my team to extend support to the Centre.
+Five persons obtained their PhDs working in that Centre of which two were staff of the University of Liverpool.
 Also, the research findings from the Centre have been published in some of the leading medical journals of the world including the LANCET.
 Additionally, the activities at the Centre spread rapidly and the Centre became the nucleus from which medical services in Ogoni land were reactivated.
 In appreciation of this selfless service to the Ogoni people of Nigeria, the people of Kegbara Dere of Ogoni, invested me with the chieftaincy title of Mene-na-le of Kegbara Dere which translates as “the Chief that does good”.
 The Centre now serves as a major academic outpost for the University of Port Harcourt.
 It is used in the training of medical students on rural medicine and for community based research.

-ADVISER TO PRESIDENT SHEHU SHAGARI ON THE FORMATION OF THE INSTITUTE OF OBSTETRICS AND GYNAECOLOGY
+- ADVISER TO PRESIDENT SHEHU SHAGARI ON THE FORMATION OF THE INSTITUTE OF OBSTETRICS AND GYNAECOLOGY

 4 NATIONAL SERVICE: ACT OF BRAVERY